 Whisky production is a simple process: first, you take barley, soak it for 2-3 days in warm water, and then spread it on the floor of the malting house, turning it regularly to maintain a constant temperature.
-These days, only Bowmore and Laphroaig do their own maltings, though they produce only a fraction of what they need (used to make the tourists happy, I suspect); most of the malt and smoking process for all the distilleries on the island is done at a big plant in Port Ellen or on the mainland.
+These days, only Bowmore and Laphroaig do their own maltings, though they produce only a fraction of what they need (done to make the tourists happy, I suspect); most of the malt and smoking process for all the distilleries on the island is done at a big plant in Port Ellen or on the mainland.

 After the malting, the barley is then smoked in peat, an earthy fuel from the bogs that cover the island.
 It is this process that gives the whisky the flavor that has made Islay famous.
 After that, it is fermented, distilled, and then put in casks, where it ages.

 In Scotland, most distilleries reuse American bourbon or Spanish sherry casks (some use French oak, but that’s very rare).
 By law, Scotch whisky has to be made in non-virgin oak — they can’t make their own barrels.
 It’s not Scotch if it’s made any other way!
 It’s in these casks that the flavors of the whisky mix with the wood to become what they are.
 The longer the alcohol stays in, the smoother and mellower it becomes.
 (So if you like a real smoky, peaty whisky, get a young one!)
 Unlike wine, which continues to change with age, once the whisky is out of the barrel, it’s done maturing.

 The highlight of our trip to Bowmore was when the attendant let us bottle our own whisky right from the cask!
 Let me introduce you to the Nomadic Rebel (blending our website names):